OFFLINE-GmbH/oc-site-search-plugin/README.md

 If you don't want to provide search results for Rainlab.Blog change the `enabled` config value to `false`.

+### CMS pages (experimental)

+If you want to provide search results for CMS pages change the `enabled` config value to `true`.

+You have to specifically add the component `siteSearchInclude` to every CMS page you want to be searched.
+Pages **without** this component will **not** be searched.

+Components on CMS pages will **not** be rendered.
+Use this provider only for simple html pages.
+All Twig syntax will be stripped out to prevent the leaking of source code to the search results.

+CMS pages with dynamic URLs (like `/page/:slug`) won't be linked correctly from the search results listing.

+If you have CMS pages with dynamic contents consider writing your own search provider (see `Add support for custom plugin contents`)

+### Config file template

 ```php
 return [
     'mark_results'   => true,